mythreyi22/Final/readme.md

 For Linux/Mac developers, we recommend at least gcc, gcc -m32, and gcc 16bpp.
-Most builds should have the 'check' option enabled, for run-time validation checking within the encoder (VS debug builds have then enabled implicitly).
+Most builds should have the 'check' option enabled, for run-time validation checking within the encoder (VS debug builds have them enabled implicitly).

 Most of the data fields in my_builds{} are self-explanatory, but the